Murder of Helen Betty Osborne: Cultural references

-On December 2, 2008, a graphic novel entitled The Life of Helen Betty Osborne was launched by The Helen Betty Osborne Memorial Foundation.
+On December 2, 2008, a graphic novel entitled The Life of Helen Betty Osborne by David A. Robertson, was launched the Helen Betty Osborne Memorial Foundation.
 The purpose of the graphic novel was to educate youth about racism, sexism, and indifference.

-Canadian Indie-Folk Rock band The Wooden Sky has produced a four-song EP entitled "The Lonesome Death of Helen Betty Osborne" and has also released a song with the same title on their full-length album When Lost At Sea in recognition of Osborne.
+Canadian Indie-Folk Rock band The Wooden Sky has produced a four-song EP entitled "The Lonesome Death of Helen Betty Osborne" and has also released a song with the same title on their full-length album 'When Lost At Sea' in recognition of Osborne.
 Lyrics to the song depict the night of Osborne's murder.

 Robert Munsch, a renowned Canadian author of children's books, discussed his experience of being walked to the grave of Helen Betty Osborne one year before her perpetrators were captured.
 He discussed how this single incident led to a complete evolution not only in his writing as a children's author, but also in his investment into culture, the direction of his philanthropy, and especially in his philosophy of life.

 The Osborne case is a considered an influence on Tomson Highway's The Rez Sisters (1986).
 The character Zhaboonigan Peterson, a mentally challenged young woman, performs a monologue in which she describes being raped by two white men with a screwdriver (Osborne was stabbed 56 times with a screwdriver).
 Highway attended junior high school in The Pas and graduated a year before Osborne's rape and murder.

 In 1991, a CBC TV miniseries about the Osborne kidnapping and murder was made, entitled Conspiracy of Silence.

 In the book A Really Good Brown Girl by Marilyn Dumont, a Metis poet, a poem is named after Osborne.